Wellington Phoenix FC (women): Inaugural season

 On 11 October 2021, Wellington Phoenix announced Gemma Lewis would be the inaugural head coach of the side.
 They also announced that Natalie Lawrence would be her assistant for the 2021–22 season, making them one of two all-female coaching staffs in the A-League Women.
-A few days later, they announced former Perth Glory keeper and 2020–21 players’ player of the year, Lily Alfeld as the clubs inaugural signing.
+A few days later, they announced former Perth Glory keeper and 2020–21 players’ player of the year, Lily Alfeld as the club's inaugural signing.
 Alfeld was later announced as the club's inaugural captain.

 Phoenix played their home games at Wollongong with the hope of returning to their home stadium in Wellington later in the season.
 Wellington Phoenix started their debut season in the A-League in the 2021–22 season with a 0–0 draw against Western Sydney Wanderers at the Wollongong Showgrounds.

 Ava Pritchard scored the club's first goal in their second game of the season, in a 1–5 loss to Newcastle Jets.

 On 11 February 2022, the Phoenix achieved their first win in A-League Women history in a 3–0 away win against Canberra United.
+The Phoenix finished in last place in their first season.

+Second, third, and fourth seasons

+In the 2022–23 season, the Phoenix finished in last place although they finished the season with three wins and four draws.

+In the 2023–24 season, Wellington achieved nine wins and one draw, and for the first time did not finish in last position, by finishing eighth.
+Venezueluan Mariana Speckmaier scored a club record 10 goals in a regular season.

+During the 2024–25 season, the Phoenix finished in ninth position following seven wins and three draws.